dmerejkowsky/blog/content/post/0073-let-s-build-chuck-norris-part-6-android-cross-compilation.md

 There's an elegant way to solve this.

-We create a global conan profile in `~/.conan/profiles/android`:
+We create a global Conan profile in `~/.conan/profiles/android`:

 ```ini
 [build_requires]